Stuffe/isa_spec/README.md

 io 110
 ```

-In addition to user defined fields, there are two kinds of special fields, ```immediate``` and ```label```.
+In addition to user defined fields, there are two kinds of special fields, ```immediate```, ```revese_immediate``` and ```label```.
 These fields are used in instruction definitions.

 ## Instructions
 Instructions need at least two lines, syntax and and bit pattern.
-Optionally a third description line can be added.
+Optionally, expression linea can be added and finally, a description line can optionally be added as well.

 ```
 [instructions]